-Girls into Physics Action Research
+Girls into Physics: Action Research

 The Research Brief contains recommendations from the project and highlights the key findings of the evaluation.
 The full Research Report contains the theory of change model developed for the evaluation, rich data from teachers and students and further analysis of key issues.
-The analysis will be useful for informing CPD development using action research approaches with teachers and students.

 Documents are available to download via the links below: